Quick Answer — Updated April 2026

 CHOOSE AN ESTATE AGENT

 Although it is possible to sell without an estate agent, it is far simpler to use an estate agent with access to online portals such as Right Move or Zoopla.
-Your agent will often manage viewings on your behalf as well as handle any communications with the buyer and manage things like capital gains tax and tell you things like your houses energy performance certificate.
+Your agent will often manage viewings on your behalf as well as handle any communications with the buyer and manage things like capital gains tax and tell you things like your houses EPC.

 LEGAL REPRESENTATION

 The conveyancing process must be handled by a licensed conveyancer or specialist solicitor.
-Find a conveyancing expert early in the process of selling your home.
+Compare conveyancing quotes early in the process of selling your home.

 ACCEPTING AN OFFER